 Elliott 121 is an OIT managed computer lab that is primarily used as a testing center.
 Containing 64 computer terminals, Citrix' XenDesktop virtualization solution provide access to Internet browsers that allow students to take online tests, including tests that are available through Moodle and Canvas.
 Respondus Lockdown Browser can also be used to lock down the test environment.

-Elliott 121 can be scheduled for use by University faculty and staff based on availability and academic priority.
-An online calendar for Elliott 121 can be found here.
+Elliott Hall S121 can be scheduled for use by University faculty and staff based on availability and academic priority.

-- Adjust the weight of exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.
+Adjust the weight of the exams relative to the overall grade in the course, while increasing the weight of project and assignment activities.

 Assigning higher point values or percentages to assignments and projects helps to offset the grading weight generally associated with exams.
 If you are using Moodle or Canvas for your course, you may use the Category Aggregation feature to adjust exam and assessment weights.

 Within the Quiz description in Moodle or Canvas, you can add an honor code statement similar to what Pharmacy uses in their online quizzes (see below).
 The description should state that by attempting the quiz, you accept and agree to all statements made within the honor code.
 Another way to reinforce academic integrity is to have students sign a contract emphasizing the University's academic integrity policy and outlining consequences for violations.